Pteratato/Oasis/Oasis [CH3].md

 Few recalled anything about a soft-spoken priest with ginger hair, but a couple of them did notice some children missing.
 At first, it was a curiosity; many of the absent kids were orphaned or disowned, but earned their keep doing chores and simple labors around the Sprawl.
 A missing kid was nothing new, especially after a visit from foreigners, but late into the morning many Sprawlers found their trash hadn’t been collected, and water hadn’t been brought in, and the animals hadn’t been fed, and it was then that they started asking questions.

-Almost a dozen kids, mostly strays, hadn’t turned out for morning chores or collected their breakfast.
+Almost a half-dozen kids, mostly strays, hadn’t turned out for morning chores or collected their breakfast.
 By noon even Hahn’s hardened soul was thoroughly unsettled, and he still hadn’t discovered anything about the priest.

 “Ahhh, the Father Ydranna!” an old crone squawked from the door of her hut, overhearing Hahn’s inquiries nearby.
 “What a nice young man, ‘e was.”